ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part1.md

 Run `npm install -g gulp`

 This will install the gulp npm package necessary to run the marbles application.
+Warnings are to be expected and are normal at this step and the following `npm install` step.

 Run `npm install`